-It is quite difficult to show what is it that you do when you work on the UX field.
-Being the Usability Architect on a fairly big company I'm also under a lot of NDA's, so much of my actual research, testing and architecture work can't be shown in detail.
-In here, however, I've taken the liberty of showcasing little pieces of my daily work.
+It can be challenging sometimes to show what is it that you do when you work in the UX field.
+I've been constantly under a lot of NDA's, so much of my actual research, testing and architecture work can't be shown in detail.
+In here, however, I've taken the liberty of showcasing little pieces of my daily work back in the days when I was a UX Architect.

-In order to understand what an Usability Architect does, it's better to explain how my UX-Team is composed.
+In order to understand what a UX Architect does, it's better to explain how my UX Team was composed.
 Incidentally, I organised the team, based on 'Lean UX' concepts as well as our own needs within the company.

 Lean UX states that every development has three main phases: Think, Make and Check, and that was the basis of how I organised the team.